IBM/ibm-aws-pandemic-management-system-asset-6/README.md

   ![notebook-preview](doc/source/images/notebook1-preview.png?classes=shadow)

-* Before running the notebook, you need to add the S3 connection to the notebook.
+* You need to add the S3 connection to the notebook.
-  * Click on the third code cell in the notebook.
+  * Click on the empty second code cell in the notebook.
   * Click on **find and add data** button on top right.
   * Click on **Connections** tab.
   * You will see your connection variable.
 Click on **Insert to code** and select **pandas DataFrame**.